Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Perturbing the SOM activation layer

-For infinitesimal perturbations, the quadratic term $\|\Delta z\|^2$ is second–order and can be neglected relative to the linear term $2x^\top \Delta z$, yielding the first–order constraint:
+For infinitesimal perturbations, the quadratic term is second--order and can be neglected, yielding the first--order constraint:

-This constraint fixes the projection of $\Delta z$ along $x$.
+This fixes the projection of $\Delta z$ along~$x$.
 Decomposing the perturbation as

 one obtains a parallel component that achieves the desired change in distance and an orthogonal component spanning the local isodistance subspace.
-Geometrically, $\Delta z_{\perp}$ belongs to the local tangent space of the SOM distance manifold: in the idealized linear regime, such directions leave the vector of squared distances approximately unchanged, producing a locally isometric motion of $z$ up to first order.
-The radial-tangential decomposition holds in any ambient dimension $D$, but increasing $D$ enlarges the tangential subspace to dimension $D-1$ and typically strengthens the distance--preservation effect of tangential motion.
-Indeed, for $\Delta z_\perp$ constrained to be orthogonal to $x$, the first--order variation of each squared distance satisfies
+Geometrically, $\Delta z_{\perp}$ belongs to the tangent space of the SOM distance manifold: in the linear regime, such directions leave all squared distances approximately unchanged to first order.
+Crucially, in high dimensions, tangential perturbations become increasingly close to true isometries: the first-order distance variations satisfy $|\Delta a_j| \sim \|\Delta z_\perp\|\,\|c_j\|/\sqrt{D}$ (where $c_j = w_k - w_j$), so that the relative distortion of non-target distances vanishes as $D$ grows, while the $O(\|\Delta z\|^2)$ remainder of the Taylor expansion controls the ultimate accuracy of the linear approximation.
+A formal derivation of this concentration effect is given in Supplementary Section~\ref{supp:S1}.

-since $x^\top \Delta z_\perp = 0$.
-When the prototype offsets $\{c_j\}$ are well spread and $\Delta z_\perp$ is not preferentially aligned with any specific $c_j$, dot products concentrate in high dimension, yielding the typical scaling

-Consequently, tangential perturbations become increasingly close to isometries as $D$ grows (in a typical--case sense), while the $O(\|\Delta z\|^2)$ remainder of the Taylor expansion still controls the ultimate accuracy of the linear approximation.
+Importantly, the accuracy of this linearisation can be characterised exactly for squared-distance activations.
+Since each $a_j(z)=\|z-c_j\|^2$ is quadratic in~$z$, its Taylor expansion terminates at second order:

+The second-order residual $\|\Delta z\|^2$ is independent of~$j$: it shifts all activations by the same amount.
+In the anchored system used throughout this work, which operates on activation \emph{differences} $a_j - a_r$ relative to a reference prototype~$r$, this common term cancels exactly, leaving

+which is linear in $\Delta z$ with a constant coefficient matrix.
+The first-order Jacobian model is therefore not an approximation but the exact relationship for activation differences under squared-distance activations.
+In absolute terms, the sole residual is the uniform bias $\|\Delta z\|^2 = O(\rho^2)$, which does not affect the direction of the optimal update, only its magnitude.

+In absolute (non-anchored) terms, the sole residual is the uniform bias $\|\Delta z\|^2$, which is $O(\rho^2)$ under the step-size clipping enforced in MUSIC and does not affect the \emph{direction} of the optimal update $\Delta z$, only its magnitude.
+This structural property of quadratic activations is what distinguishes the MUSIC linearisation from generic Taylor approximations, where both the magnitude and direction of the remainder depend on the nonlinear form of the activation function and can accumulate unpredictably.

 A geometric illustration of the radial--tangential decomposition and its effect on all SOM prototypes is provided in Figure~\ref{fig:perturbation_orthogonal_component}.
-For a formal explanation of why tangential directions preserve all Euclidean distance constraints to first order, see Supplementary Section~\ref{supp:S1}.